MicahElliott/mrswlf/README.md

 I like the feel of `wl` on bottom (and `vx` on top).
 I did some hand-calculating to conclude that it is indeed better for travel distance to put `l` on the bottom (with `c` and `d` so near and dear).
-And then `w` needs to be next to `l`.
-And you might want to keep `vx` on the bottom for cut/paste purposes (though way overrated IMO).
-Maybe try both and decide for yourself.
+And then `w` needs to be next to `l`. _You_ might want to keep `vx` on the bottom for cut/paste purposes, though that's way overrated IMO.
 It's a bigger departure from Colemak to have `vx` on top, and thus slower to learn, but it's what I'm using now.
-Also, lots of folks believe you shouldn't put high loads on non-index bottoms, but I find it pretty comfortable with an active thumb-`o` already down there (and a naturally tight, curly hand).
+Lots of folks believe you shouldn't put high loads on non-index bottoms, but I find it pretty comfortable with an active thumb-`o` already down there.

 This makes for something of a secondary left-hand "home row" in `wlcdk`.
 Those co-occur well together to minimize travel.
 And then the left-top row has minimal work to do, similar to right-bottom.
-That makes for an interesting asymmetry (high right, low left), but I don't see it causing problems.
-This is Colemak's fault for putting `c` and `d` on bottom, and it's hard to change.
+That makes for an interesting asymmetry (low left, high right), but I don't see it causing problems.
+This is Colemak's fault for putting `c` and `d` on bottom, and it's hard to change (and not necessary).

-Another advantage of `wl` on bottom is that `rl` is an easy downward alt (ring-over-middle), whereas the opposite is clumsier (ring and pinky without careful lookahead).
+Another advantage of `wl` on bottom is that `rl` is an easy downward alt (ring-over-middle), whereas the opposite is clumsy (ring and pinky, without careful lookahead).

 ### PB&J, drifting even further (my fave!)